Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “Don’t mention it,” Åke mumbled, suddenly feeling a bit embarrassed, for some reason.
 At the very least, the end of the tunnel finally turned up as a small dot in the horizon.

-During the last twenty minutes of the drive, they quickly discussed a plan of action.
-They had left the main highway by now, and were zigzagging up a hillside road.
+After leaving the main highway, a zigzag road let them up into the mountains.
 Instead of parking like a normal person, Ekster shoved his shiny executive car in the roadside bushes.
 Better to walk the last bit, he said. Åke’s legs hurt like crazy after two hours in the car.
 He kicked some life back into them and stretched his back.
-The temperature had dropped a few degrees for sure so Åke reluctantly put on the black hoodie.
+The temperature had dropped a few degrees for sure, so Åke reluctantly put the black hoodie on.
 Ekster grabbed his leather bag from the backseat and pointed up the hill.

 “I suggest we cross through here.”